GovTechSG/techpass-user-docs/docs/onboard-vendors-to-techpass.md

 <ul>
 <li>If you are a GCC 1.0 user and activating your TechPass account based on the below instructions, skip step 1.</li>
 <li>Other users need to complete the below steps using a non-SE GSIB machine.</li>
-<li>Once you've started the TechPass onboarding process, it is important to complete it within the same session.</li>
+<li>If you've started the TechPass onboarding process, make sure to complete it within the same session.</li>
 </ul>
 </div>